holderbaum-io/think-about-website/pages/blog/late-bird.md

 ## What happened so far?

 November 15th we launched our ticket sales.
-This date was preceded by a long and pretty exhausting journey we embarked on.
+This date was preceded by a long and pretty exhausting journey.
 The designation of this journey was the finding of a reasonable ticket price and a sensible early bird sales deadline.

 Early bird sales ended on 15th of February and we can say it was a great success.
 We sold more tickets than anticipated and reached about one third of